 A pattern of gene expression is created by an organism going through the processes of DNA transcription and RNA translation across the many genes within the genome.
 Genes are always expressed within the context of overall cellular requirements.
 Thus, genes are expressed in response to stimuli indicating a need for expression.
 Not all genes are expressed all the time.

-Eukaryotic organisms (yeast, plants, animals, etc.) have more complex mechanisms and options for regulating gene expression than prokaryotes (bacteria).
-However, both prokaryotic and eukaryotic processes can be used in these protocols.
-Each pathway of gene expression contributes to an overall pattern of gene expression.
-These patterns of gene expression can be represented as sets of random variables that vary with time.
-The interaction between the patterns of gene expression by different organisms and colonies of organisms can also be represented as sets of random variables.
-Thus, they can be modeled using probabilistic and stochastic processes.
+This introduces a temporal element into the security.
+An attacker might know which organisms are the basis of the security system, but not necessarily have knowledge of when genes are expressed in response to given stimuli.
 The more complex the organism, the greater the diversity of the pattern of gene expression which will contribute to diffusion and confusion of the codes generated by the protocols.
-Mutation processes increase the security provided these protocols.
+Mutation processes increase the security provided these protocols because cryptanalysis of the text cannot be fully relied upon the retrieve the plaintext.
+And mutations do not always modify the sequence of an expressed protein.